KeplerWang/YOLOv3/README.md

 So, here comes mine.
 This repository is created in order to share my understanding of YOLO(v1, v3, and some other series).

-But sorry to note that I don't offer some training results on public datasets like PASCAL_VOC2007 and COCO, just because I don't have enough time and adequate GPUs.
+But sorry to note that at the begining I don't offer any training results on public datasets like PASCAL_VOC2007 and COCO, just because I don't have enough time and adequate GPUs.
 If you find this repository and have tried it on certain datasets, I would appreciate it that you offer the results.